grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "OK, start leveling out," said Hemi, "I think you can stay above 50.
 I have to go prep and load the mine."
 Hemi listened for one second more to the sonar, checked his stopwatch, and sidled back to load the second device into the escape trunk.

 The _Gnat_ clearly did not like being this deep, it groaned and cracked and gave every impression of being on the verge of imploding.
 Hemi reassured himself that he had been in lots of boats that were just 'noisy' when they went deep --- though apparently perfectly sound.
 Some boats just liked to vocally let their operators know about the stress they were suffering, like whiny children.
 On the other hand, those were professionally-built boats designed by engineers.
 Those boats just happened to have a few idiosyncrasies.
 Hemi could not shake off the knowledge that this boat was built by...
 Shakes.
-It was _all_ Idiosyncrasy.
+It was _all_ Idiosyncrasies.

 It was only a minute later before both Hemi and Shakes knew it was not just the _Gnat_ being vocal.
 There was water in the bilge and it was rising.
 They could hear water sloshing around.
-Somewhere in the _Gnat_ the seams were leaking.
+Somewhere in the _Gnat_, the seams were leaking.

 "Better hurry Hemi.
 I'm not sure how much longer we can stay this deep."

 Hemi looked at the stopwatch.
 "3 minutes.
 Just hold the boat right at the level and speed you have --- do not let anything change."

 Hemi had stuffed the explosive cylinders, bumpers, and lines of the second device up into the still-wet escape trunk.
 He quickly scribbled calculations on his pad, made adjustments to his slide-rule, looked at the stopwatch, and came to a solution.
 He reached up and set the timers on the explosive cylinders.
-"I hope that is correct."
-He said to himself, and sealed the device into the escape trunk.
+"I hope that is correct," he said to himself, and sealed the device into the escape trunk.

 "30 seconds!"
 Hemi called forward.
 He put his hand on the lever.
 The hand of the stopwatch ticked around, climbing upwards.
 It hit the zero mark.
 Hemi hefted the lever that released the escape trunk hatch.
 It slid easily back this time.

 It took a second for Hemi to realize that was because the hatch above him did not open.

 "That hatch is not open!"
-Hemi yelled forward, real panic slipping into the baritone of his voice.
+Hemi yelled forward, true panic slipping into the baritone of his voice.

 "The pressure Hemi!
-The whole hull is compressed, the hatch must be wedged in its seat!"
+The whole hull is compressed.
+The hatch must be wedged in its seat!"

 Hemi smacked a heavy fist against the hull above him.